gnembon/fabric-carpet/docs/scarpet/api/Overview.md

 however player will always be able to type it in and either succeed, or fail, based on their current permissions.
 Custom permission applies to legacy commands with `'legacy_command_type_support'` as well as for the custom commands defined with `'commands'`, see below.
-*  `'resources'` - list of all downloadable resources when installing the app from an app store.
+*  `'resources'` - list of all downloadable resources or dependencies when installing the app from an app store.
 List of resources needs to be in a list and contain of map-like resources descriptors, looking like
    ```
    'resources' -> [